Can You Prevent Sibling Fighting?

 Post that list on the fridge also, and refer to it when you’re mad, in front of them, to model using it.

 4. Expressing emotion verbally is the first step in managing it.

 As you go through daily life, notice your kids’ emotions and experiences and acknowledge them, non-judgmentally.

 - “No wonder you're angry!
 It’s so frustrating when you work hard on something and it collapses like that.”

 Don’t feel like you need to solve their problems or talk them out of their feelings, just acknowledge the feelings so they can, too.

-5. Teach your kids that anger is a reaction to more vulnerable feelings like hurt or fear.
+5. Teach your kids that anger always has a message.

 Maybe that message is that their sibling trespassed a boundary, either materially (breaking their toy) or emotionally (disrespecting them.)
 The anger is defending them from this trespass and from the underlying hurt, powerlessness, sadness, etc. Acknowledging the underlying feelings is always more effective to diffuse anger than simply labeling the anger, which just seems to reinforce it.

 “I hear you’re very angry at Jimmy.
 It could really hurt to have him say that your idea was stupid.”

 This is even more important when kids say "I hate her!" because hate is not a feeling; it's a stance--a position we take that says we refuse to connect and work things through.

 "You feel so angry at your sister right now that you feel like you hate her and you never even want to work things out with her.
 Sometimes when we are very, very angry, we feel that way, even toward people we love.
 Let's go tell your sister how hurt you are that she punched you, and how angry that makes you feel."

 6. Cultivate empathy in your kids.

 Encourage your child's understanding of, and comfort with, other people's emotions by wondering aloud about other kids’ feelings:

 - “That little girl is sure mad.
 I wonder why?"